203 Southpointe Ct, Murfreesboro, TN

 Written by Reynaldo C.

 Outdoor living is a year-round pleasure in Middle Tennessee, and a well-built outdoor kitchen makes entertaining effortless.
-But outdoor countertops face challenges indoor ones never do — sun, rain, temperature swings, and freeze-thaw cycles.
-Choosing the right stone is the difference between a surface that lasts for decades and one that fades or cracks.
-Here is what works best in our climate.
+But outdoor countertops face challenges indoor ones never do — intense sun, heavy rain, humidity, and winter freeze-thaw cycles.
+Choosing the right stone is the difference between a surface that lasts for decades and one that fades, stains, or cracks.
+Here is what works best in our climate, plus the finishes and sealing routine that keep it looking great.

 What outdoor stone has to survive

-An outdoor countertop in Tennessee deals with intense summer sun, heavy rain and humidity, and winter freeze-thaw cycles.
-The ideal stone resists UV fading, handles moisture without trouble, and tolerates temperature extremes.
-Not every countertop material is up to it — so this is one decision where matching the material to the conditions really matters.
+An outdoor countertop in Tennessee deals with strong summer sun and UV exposure, heavy rain and humidity, and winter freeze-thaw cycles where moisture in the stone expands as it freezes.
+The ideal outdoor stone resists UV fading, sheds moisture without trouble, and tolerates temperature extremes without cracking.
+Not every countertop material is up to it — so this is one decision where matching the material and finish to the conditions really matters.

 Granite: the outdoor champion

-Granite is the top choice for outdoor kitchens.
-It is extremely hard, naturally heat resistant, and holds its color in direct sunlight, so it will not fade the way some surfaces do.
-Sealed properly, it handles rain and humidity well.
-For a grill-side work surface that takes hot pans and full sun without complaint, granite is hard to beat.
+Granite is the most versatile and popular choice for outdoor kitchens.
+It handles freeze-thaw cycles, heat, and UV exposure better than any other natural stone — properly sealed and installed granite has held up through 20-plus winters in cold climates without cracking.
+It is naturally heat resistant for grill-side use, holds its color in direct sun, and comes in a huge range of options.
+For a hardworking outdoor surface that takes hot pans and full sun without complaint, granite is hard to beat.
 Learn more about granite countertops.

 Quartzite: durable and beautiful outdoors